 Results

-To develop a high-quality assembly of B. napus we took advantage of contemporary technologies by using a combination of 10X Genomics, Pacific Biosciences, and Dovetail / Hi-C methods (Figure 4).
+To develop a high-quality assembly of this new, synthetic B. napus we took advantage of contemporary technologies by using a combination of 10X Genomics, Pacific Biosciences, and Dovetail / Hi-C methods (Figure 4).
 The application of each is described in turn below, followed by the results of the annotation and homoeologous exchange analysis.

 Supernova Assemblies